-The Lower School’s instruction focuses on core subjects of literacy and language, math, social studies and Bible.
+The Lower School’s instruction of students in Kindergarten through Grade 5 focuses on core subjects of literacy and language, math, social studies and Bible.
 Students also take courses in physical education, music and art — and they have access to CHC’s library and STEAM laboratory.

 Our curriculum exceeds and meets the standards of the Colorado Department of Education.
 Each content area is carefully developed with specific goals for student development academically and spiritually.
 Students also are challenged to develop meaningful and relevant leadership skills, including communication, collaboration, critical thinking and creativity — all taught through the Christian lens.